bolaabcd/Otimizador_de_Calendario/README.md

 ~Vinicius Bonfim - Front End~

-## Tecnologias (linguagem, frameworks e BD)
+## Technologies (language, frameworks and DB):

 Backend: Python (Django)

-Banco de Dados: MySQL
+Database: MySQL

-Resolvedor de Programação Inteira: GLPK
+Integer Programming Solver: GLPK

 Frontend: Django Templates

-## Backlog do produto:
+## Product Backlog:

-1) Como usuário, gostaria de CRUD (Create, Read, Update, Delete) atividades no sistema (horário, local, pessoa envolvida, valor associado).
+1) As a user, I would like to perform CRUD (Create, Read, Update, Delete) operations for activities in the system (time, location, involved individuals, associated value).

-2) Como usuário, gostaria de poder especificar alternativas de horários, locais e Indivíduos para cada atividade, além das minhas preferências de valor de cada atividade.
+2) As a user, I would like to be able to specify alternative timings, locations, and individuals for each activity, in addition to my value preferences for each activity.

-3) Como usuário, gostaria de descobrir a escolha ótima de atividades possíveis de fazer segundo minhas preferências e restrições.
+3) As a user, I would like to determine the optimal choice of activities I can perform based on my preferences and constraints.

-4) Como usuário, gostaria de poder exportar e importar os dados das minhas atividades e de escolhas ótimas.
+4) As a user, I would like to export and import data for my activities and optimal choices.

-5) Como usuário, gostaria de dar acesso às minhas atividades e escolhas ótimas para outros usuários (leitura e/ou edição).
+5) As a user, I would like to grant other users access to my activities and optimal choices (read and/or edit).

-6) Como admin, gostaria de poder limitar a quantidade de recursos disponíveis para cada usuário.
+6) As an admin, I would like to limit the amount of resources available to each user.

-7) Como admin, gostaria de poder banir e readicionar usuários.
+7) As an admin, I would like to be able to ban and reinstate users.

-8) Como usuário, gostaria de visualizar minhas atividades em formato de calendário.
+8) As a user, I would like to view my activities in a calendar format.

-9) Como usuário, gostaria de exportar minhas atividades para o Google Calendar.
+9) As a user, I would like to export my activities to Google Calendar.

-10) Como usuário, gostaria de configurar atividades de escopo semanal, mensal ou anual.
+10) As a user, I would like to configure activities on a weekly, monthly, or annual scope.

-## Backlog da sprint:
+## Sprint Backlog:

-Histórias 1, 2, 3 e 4 do Backlog do produto (como extra fizemos uma autenticação bem simples).
+Stories 1, 2, 3 and 4 of the Product Backlog (as an extra we did a very simple authentication).

-Tarefas e Responsáveis:
+## Tasks and Responsible Parties:

-1) Como usuário, gostaria de CRUD (Create, Read, Update, Delete) atividades no sistema (horário, local, pessoa envolvida, valor associado).
+1) As a user, I would like to perform CRUD (Create, Read, Update, Delete) operations for activities in the system (time, location, involved individuals, associated value).

-- Preparar pipenv (Denilson)
+- Set up Pipenv (Denilson)
-- Preparar banco de dados e Django models (Ana)
+- Prepare the database and Django models (Ana)
-- Implementar CRUD básico no Back-End (Denilson)
+- Implement basic CRUD operations in the Back-End (Denilson)
-- Criar e testar primeiras atividades (Artur)
+- Create and test initial activities (Artur)
-- Implementar uma versão inicial da interface de Read, Update e Delete (Artur)
+- Implement an initial version of the Read, Update, and Delete interfaces (Artur)
-- Implementar uma versão inicial da interface de Create (Denilson)
+- Implement an initial version of the Create interface (Denilson)
-- Aprimorar interface da página (Denilson)
+- Enhance the page interface (Denilson)

-2) Como usuário, gostaria de poder especificar alternativas de horários, locais e Indivíduos para cada atividade, além das minhas preferências de valor de cada atividade.
+2) As a user, I would like to be able to specify alternative timings, locations, and individuals for each activity, in addition to my value preferences for each activity.

-- Criar no Back-End classes principais (Denilson)
+- Create main classes in the Back-End (Denilson)
-- Modelagem desses dados no banco de dados (Ana)
+- Model this data in the database (Ana)
-- Criar exemplos simples para testagem (Artur)
+- Create simple examples for testing (Artur)
-- Fazer interface no Front-End para especificação dessas informações (Denilson)
+- Develop a Front-End interface for specifying this information (Denilson)

-3) Como usuário, gostaria de descobrir a escolha ótima de atividades possíveis de fazer segundo minhas preferências e restrições.
+3) As a user, I would like to determine the optimal choice of activities I can perform based on my preferences and constraints.

-- Instalar e preparar resolvedor de Programação Mista (Artur)
+- Install and set up the Mixed-Integer Programming solver (Artur)
-- Implementar modelagem do problema como Programação Inteira (Artur)
+- Implement problem modeling as Integer Programming (Artur)
-- Converter dados do formato disponível no Back-End pro formato do resolvedor (Artur)
+- Convert data from the format available in the Back-End to the solver's format (Artur)
-- Testar com diferentes casos as restrições e valores ótimos (Artur)
+- Test constraints and optimal values for different scenarios (Artur)

-4) Como usuário, gostaria de poder exportar e importar os dados das minhas atividades e de escolhas ótimas.
+4) As a user, I would like to export and import data for my activities and optimal choices.

-- Implementar representação dos dados das atividades como formato JSON (Artur)
+- Implement data representation of activities in JSON format (Artur)
-- Implementar funcionalidade dos botões de importar e exportar dados no Front-End (Artur)
+- Implement functionality for import and export data buttons in the Front-End (Artur)
-- Verificar se o mesmo formato de arquivo continua funcionando em navegadores e SO diferentes (Ana)
+- Verify if the same file format continues to work on different browsers and operating systems (Ana)
-- Aprimorar interface no Front-End (Denilson)
+- Enhance the Front-End interface (Denilson)

-## Setup
+## Set up

-Siga para README-SETUP
+Proceed to README-SETUP